pyviz/pyviz.org/doc/scivis/index.md

 - [Mayavi](https://docs.enthought.com/mayavi/mayavi) (from [Enthought](https://www.enthought.com/)) is a general purpose, cross-platform tool for 3-D scientific data visualization.

-- [ParaView](https://www.paraview.org) (from [Kitware](https://www.kitware.com/)) allows users to quickly build visualizations to analyze their data using qualitative and quantitative techniques.
+- [ParaView](https://www.paraview.org) (from [Kitware](https://www.kitware.com/)) is an application built on the Visualization Toolkit (VTK) with extensions for distributed computing.
+ParaView allows users to quickly build visualizations to analyze their data using qualitative and quantitative techniques.
 The data exploration can be done interactively in 3D or programmatically using batch processing capabilities.

 - [yt](https://yt-project.org) is a package for analyzing and visualizing volumetric data. yt supports structured, variable-resolution meshes, unstructured meshes, and discrete or sampled data such as particles.

 - [PyVista](http://www.pyvista.org) is a streamlined interface for the Visualization Toolkit (VTK) providing 3D plotting and mesh analysis with NumPy support being at its core.
 PyVista supports point clouds, structured/unstructured meshes, and volumetric datasets.

+- [itk-jupyter-widgets](https://github.com/InsightSoftwareConsortium/itk-jupyter-widgets), based on the Visualization Toolkit for JavaScript [vtk.js](https://kitware.github.io/vtk-js/index.html) and the [Insight Toolkit (ITK)](https://www.itk.org/), provides interactive 3D widgets for Jupyter to visualize and analyze images, point sets, and meshes.